-- All literature must be approved by the student's major professor a minimum of two weeks prior to the student's recital hearing. - At least half of the student's required recital literature (50%) must be taken from the semester in which the recital is given and/or the semester prior to the recital. - The reminder of the student's required literature may be taken from any semester of study so long as it has never been previously performed on any academic recital given to meet the requirements for a degree, and it is considered appropriate by the student's major professor. - The recital program must provide the list of songs to be performed in the order of performance.
-For each song, the program must also list the composer, their year of birth, and their year of death, if the composer is deceased. - The Undergraduate Recital or Half Recital program may contain program notes; this is optional. - The Graduate Recital or Half Recital program must contain program notes.
+- All literature must be approved by the student's major professor a minimum of two weeks prior to the student's recital hearing. - At least half of the student's required recital literature (50%) must be taken from the semester in which the recital is given and/or the semester prior to the recital. - The remainder of the student's required literature may be taken from any semester of study so long as it has never been previously performed on any academic recital given to meet the requirements for a degree, and it is considered appropriate by the student's major professor. - The recital program must provide the list of songs to be performed in the order of performance.
+For each song, the program must also list the composer, their year of birth, and their year of death, if the composer is deceased. - The Undergraduate Recital or Half Recital program may contain program notes; this is optional.

-- The Double-Concentration Recital program must contain program notes.
-Program notes should be focused, primarily, on information concerning the music rather than on historical facts concerning the music and/or the composer. - The program must provide the name of the student giving the recital as well as their accompanist(s) or any other person(s) performing in the recital. - The program must provide the date and location of the recital, the student's professor's name, the name of the seminary and the Music Program. - The program must provide the name of the degree for which the recital is being given. - When textual translations are desired or necessary, they may be typed and reproduced separately.
+- The Graduate Recital or Half Recital program must contain program notes. - The program must provide the name of the student giving the recital as well as their accompanist(s) or any other person(s) performing in the recital. - The program must provide the date and location of the recital, the studio professor's name, the name of the seminary, and the Music Program. - The program must provide the name of the degree for which the recital is being given. - All programs must include translations for all language songs not in English.